Rhode Island's Cottage Food Law

 • Statement that the product was made in a home kitchen not inspected by the state

-Built for Rhode Island bakers
+Tools for Rhode Island Cottage Food Bakers

 Create compliant labels in seconds

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the Rhode Island required disclaimer and allergen labeling — so your labels are always inspection-ready.

 Rhode Island allows online orders

-Launch your online bakery storefront
+Launch an online bakery storefront

 Bill tracking data provided by LegiScan